Remie030101/MccibsApp/README.md

 # MCCIBS Mobile Application

-A Flutter-based mobile application for MCCIBS (Management College of Computer Information and Business Studies) that provides students with access to their academic information, notifications, and more.
+A Flutter-based mobile application for MCCI Business School that provides students with access to their student card, notifications, and more.

 ## Features

 - Student Authentication
 - Student Card Access
+- Events
-- Real-time Notifications
+- Information
 - Profile Management
 - Cross-platform Support (iOS & Android)